As per a Deloitte report, businesses, on average, will spend over 5% but less than 15% on their annual IT cybersecurity.

 While the number may seem small, it signifies how much any organization is willing to spend on guarding their business against an unwarranted attack.
 Cybercrime is intimidating.
 The relentless techniques employed by Cybercriminals to gain access to any server can be ruthless.
 These hackers will release malware, attempt phishing, steal identity, and cyberstalking to misuse data.
 As technology expands, the need to protect your database has also grown exponentially.

 Cybercriminals are taking advantage of the evolving technology to launch a more concentrated attack that can subside firewalls.
 But you’re not entirely helpless.
-By learning about these hackers’ modes of operation, you can find ways to counter them.
+To learn more about these hackers’ modes of operation, you can find ways to counter them.
 Moreover, it’s pivotal you discover the most vulnerable areas to a threat.
 Here are some ways cybercriminals may try to outsmart you:

 What Is Cybersecurity?